equinor/everest-tutorials/docs/source/well_trajectory/well_trajectory.rst

 * **wells**:
-    - *name*: Well name that has to allign with the well names in the configure file.
+    - *name*: Well name that must align with the well names in the configure file.
     - *group*: Well group name printed to WELSPECS
     - *phase*: Phase name printed to WELSPECS
     - *skin*: Skin factor printed to COMPDAT